believe-that-23/NodeJS_MongoDB-Questions/lecture_14/Q1/problem/ProblemStatement.md

 ### Expected Output

-Output should look like: https://files.codingninjas.in/question-30118.gif
+Output should look like: https://files.codingninjas.in/question-30756.gif

 Enhance the expense tracking app to enable users to update and delete tags for expenses.
 Utilize MongoDB and Node.js to achieve this functionality, ensuring smooth modification and removal of tags using the pull operator.

-### Requirements

-Utilize MongoDB and Node.js for implementation.
-Emphasize the use of the pull operator to manipulate tags efficiently.

 ### Resources